mfessenden/SKTiled/Docs/Documentation/Getting Started.md

 ### Carthage Installation

-To build with [Carthage](https://github.com/Carthage/Carthage), create a Cartfile in your project root and add a reference to **SKTiled** (be sure to check the current version number):
+To build with [Carthage](https://github.com/Carthage/Carthage), create a Cartfile in your project root and add a reference to **SKTiled**:

-    github "mfessenden/SKTiled" ~> 1.30b1
+    github "mfessenden/SKTiled"

 Close the file and run Carthage from the terminal to build the framework(s):